Skip to main content

 Vanguard Portfolio composition window

-The two key ratios reported above are:
+The two key valuation ratios shown:

-VNQ’s Financials and Performance
+VNQ’s financials and performance

 Koyfin window showing outperforming REITs